hjortmar/lfgbuddy/README.md

 ## ✨ Features

   - Builds a whisper list through a class/lvl filter.
-  - Skips players in ignored zones, PvP zones (optional), or on your ignore list.
+  - Skips players in instances, on your ignore list and battlegrounds (optional).
   - Keep track of recently sent messages for quick reuse.
   - By default, the addon will only send a message to a player once every 10 minutes to avoid being a nuissance.
   - Positions itself next to the Who tab for easy access.